oriongalaxy/assessment/README.md

 * AWS Acccount
 * Git
 * Terraform
+## How to use

+* Create a .tfvars file and pass values into variables.
+Reference the variables.tf file
+* Default values have been set for all values but they can be changed in the variables.tf file
+* Run Terraform init and terraform apply.
+* Module used for creating vpc and subnet is specified in the main.tf.
+Module input and output can be reviewed on the terraform registry and values passed accordingly.
 ## Authentication for permissions
 The following are options for providing permissions to the aws.